maitrayee196/-Financial-Portfolio---Maitrayee-Anand-Vishnu/README.md

 ## 🚀 About Me

-I'm a **results-driven FP&A professional** currently pursuing my MS in Finance at Stevens Institute of Technology.
+I'm a **results-driven FP&A professional** currently pursuing my **MS in Finance at Stevens Institute of Technology**.
 With 3+ years of experience at **JP Morgan Chase**, I specialize in transforming complex financial data into strategic insights that drive business decisions.

 - 💼 **Former FP&A Associate** at JP Morgan Chase (managed $1.06B annual budget)
 - 🎓 **Pursuing MS in Finance** at Stevens Institute of Technology